 Try TransferWise, to see if you can get a cheaper transfer.
 All international payments are made using the mid-market exchange rate, and there is just a small upfront fee to pay for each transaction.
 It’s safe and convenient, and can work out much better value than services which hide a charge in the exchange rate used.

 If you make and receive international payments often, you might be even better off if you look at the multi-currency borderless account from TransferWise, too.
 This flexible new account lets you hold your money in any of over 40 different currencies, and make and receive payments easily.
 You can then switch between currencies using the real exchange rate, whenever you need to, for just a small transparent fee.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 You can send money with Xoom to over 70 countries all around the world.¹ Here are some of the countries you can send money to:²